What is ferumoxytol?

 Ferumoxytol may also be used for purposes not listed in this medication guide.

-Ferumoxytol can cause severe and sometimes fatal allergic reactions, even if you have used this medicine before without any reaction.
+Ferumoxytol can cause severe or fatal allergic reactions, even if you have used this medicine before without any reaction.
 Get emergency medical help if you have hives, itching, wheezing, trouble breathing, swelling in your face or throat, or feeling like you might pass out.
 Watch for signs of allergic reaction for at least 30 minutes after your injection.

 How is ferumoxytol given?